LordOfPolls/BlackDwarf/README.md

 ## Usage

-    usage: blackdwarf [-d] [-i] target
+    usage: blackdwarf [-m] [-d] [-i] [-nf] target

     positional arguments:
       target                The directory to be processed

     optional arguments:
-      -m, --module          The module to be processed -d, --dry-run         Dry run mode - No changes will be applied to disk -i, --infer-imports   Disable inference of imports in situations where a file lacks `__all__`
+      -m,  --module          The module to be processed -d,  --dry-run         Dry run mode - No changes will be applied to disk -i,  --infer-imports   Disable inference of imports in situations where a file lacks `__all__` -nf, --no-format      Disable formatting of the output file